Armenian national awakening: Armenian Renaissance

 Father Ghevont Alishan was a member of the Mkhitarist Congregation in Venice.
 In 1885, the Armenian Patriotic Society of Europe appealed to him to create the first modern Armenian flag.
 Alishan designed a flag inspired by the national Flag of France, identified today as the "Nationalist Armenian Flag."
-Its colors were red, green, and blue respectively, representing the band of colors that Noah saw after landing on Mount Ararat.
+Its colors were red, green, and blue, representing the band of colors that Noah saw after landing on Mount Ararat.

 In 1863, Ottoman Armenians were introduced to major reforms as an extension of Tanzimat.
-Attempting to stem the tide of nationalist movements within the Ottoman Empire, the Tanzimât period emerged from the minds of reformist sultans like Mahmud II and Abdul Majid as well as prominent reformers who were European-educated bureaucrats.
-The Armenian National Constitution (150 articles drafted by Nahabet Rusinian, Servichen, Nigoghos Balian, Krikor Odian and Krikor Margosian) defined the condition of Armenians in the Ottoman Empire, but also introduced regulations defining the authority of the Patriarch.
-The "Armenian Constitution" and Armenian National Assembly was seen as a milestone by progressive Armenians.
-Khrimian Hayrik worked to increase the influence of sub-councils of Armenian National Assembly.
+Attempting to stem the tide of nationalist movements within the Ottoman Empire, the Tanzimât period emerged from the minds of reformist sultans like Mahmud II and Abdul Majid, as well as prominent reformers who were European-educated bureaucrats.
+The Armenian National Constitution (150 articles drafted by Nahabet Rusinian, Servichen, Nigoghos Balian, Krikor Odian, and Krikor Margosian) defined the condition of Armenians in the Ottoman Empire, but also introduced regulations defining the authority of the Patriarch.
+The "Armenian Constitution" and Armenian National Assembly were seen as a milestone by progressive Armenians.
+Khrimian Hayrik worked to increase the influence of sub-councils of the Armenian National Assembly.
 The Armenian National Assembly had a general assembly in Constantinople and sub-councils in the provincial centers.
 The general assembly consisted of 120 Armenian Nobles and 20 ecclesiastical members.
-The assembly in the capital meet very seldom.
+The assembly in the capital seldom met.

 Local assemblies were often deaf to the complaints of the poorer members of the community.
 In 1880, the wealthy and influential Armenians signed an address of loyalty and devotion to the Sultan, condemning nationalist agitation as the work of misguided persons who have no authority or influence.
 This alienation from the center was highlighted by the work of bishop Mkrtich Khrimian.
 He worked to increase the influence of sub-councils of the towns of eastern Anatolia in the capital.
 The Armenian National Assembly's policies aligned with Anatolia with the increased influence of sub-councils.
 In 1892, Khrimyan was unanimously elected Catholicos of All Armenians.
 These two Ottoman reforms, which were theoretically examples of social change by law, brought serious stress over Ottoman political and administrative structure.
 Armenian Nobles (Amira) were not happy, and they were the owners of the economic system.